David-OConnor/stm32-hal/README.md

 4. Provide a consistent API across peripheral modules
 5. Support both DMA and non-DMA interfaces
 6. Be suitable for commercial projects
-7. Implement [embedded-hal](https://github.com/rust-embedded/embedded-hal) traits for all applicable peripherals
-8. Provide a clear, concise API
+7. Provide a clear, concise API
-9. Provide source code readable by anyone cross-checking a reference manual (RM)
+8. Provide source code readable by anyone cross-checking a reference manual (RM)

 ## Specifications
-- Base code on instructions described in reference manuals (RM); document inline with the relevant excerpts [4, 9]
+- Base code on instructions described in reference manuals (RM); document inline with the relevant excerpts [4, 8]
 - Use [STM32 Peripheral Access Crates](https://github.com/stm32-rs/stm32-rs) to allow high-level
   register access [2]
 - Wrap PAC register blocks in structs that represent the applicable peripheral, and access features of these peripherals using public methods [1]
 - Use `#[cfg]` blocks, and the `cfg_if!` macro to handle differences between MCUs; use separate modules where large differences exist [2, 3]
-- Use both peripheral struct methods, and `embedded-hal` trait implementations for non-DMA interfaces; use additional struct methods for DMA interfaces [4, 5, 7]
-- Favor functionality, ergonomics, and explicit interfaces [6, 8]
+- Favor functionality, ergonomics, and explicit interfaces [6, 7]
-- Document configuration code with what registers and fields it sets, and desriptions from RMs [4, 9]
+- Document configuration code with what registers and fields it sets, and desriptions from RMs [4, 8]
 - Provide examples and documentation that demonstrate peripheral use with interrupts and DMA [6]